distribute-protocol/distribute-contracts/README.md

 ## What is the Distribute Protocol

-##### The Distribute Protocol is an experiment in using smart contract-enabled token economies to decentralize the governance, maintenance, and financial support of public utilities and communal infrastructure.
+The Distribute Protocol is an experiment in using smart contract-enabled token economies to decentralize the governance, maintenance, and financial support of public utilities and communal infrastructure.

-The desired outcome of Distribute is a multifaceted incentive structure that makes sure that:
+Its multifaceted incentive structure ensures that:

 1. collective public infrastructure projects receive sufficient funding from capital holders;
 2. governance of the public utility is totally transparent;
 3. direct decision making power in the public utility is decoupled from financial investment;
 4. the infrastructure itself is created, maintained, and operated by those who directly benefit from it;
 5. multiple utilities may interlock in the future to create a synergistic system of many distributed utilities and communal infrastructure projects.

-*** Might be a good idea to note how capital tokens are different from reputation tokens, and the different actions they perform.

 ## How Does it Work?

-...
-To understand how the Distribute Protocol works at each stage, please refer to the section on Stage-Specific Actions.
+To understand how the Distribute Protocol works at each stage, please refer to the section on [Stage-Specific Actions](#stage-specific-actions).

 ## What Do the Contracts Do?

 #### DistributeToken.sol
-The Distribute Token is continuously minted as the network gains more users, so there is no cap on the total number of tokens in circulation.
+The Distribute Token (DST) is continuously minted as the network gains more users, so there is no cap on the total number of tokens in circulation.
 The price of the token is determined by the total market share of the amount of tokens being minted or sold.
 The user exchanges ether (ETH) for tokens and then the ETH is held in the Distribute Token contract.
 Any function that involves minting, selling, transferring, or burning tokens goes through DistributeToken.sol.
 Minting and selling tokens can be called directly by the user while burning and transferring tokens are called by the token registry or reputation registry that the contract was initialized with.
 The Distribute Token is based on a standard EIP20 token and uses EIP20.sol to import basic token functionality and EIP20Interface.sol to import a getter function for the total supply of tokens.

 #### TokenRegistry.sol
 The token registry is the central contract by which the Distribute Protocol's users perform actions using capital tokens in the various stages of a project.
 It is the contract through which users are given the ability to propose projects using capital tokens.
 Users may also stake their capital tokens on projects, come to consensus on which tasks to perform, vote on completed tasks and more.